 Cost Intellectual Property

 £

-31 December 2016 281,577

-Exchange movements (24,052)

 31 December 2017 257,525

 Exchange movements 15,228

 31 December 2018 272,753

+Exchange movements (10,703)

+31 December 2019 262,050

 The carrying value of intangible assets is reviewed for indications of impairment whenever events or changes in circumstances indicate that the carrying value may exceed the recoverable amount.
 The products to which they relate are not ready to be sold on the open market.
 When the trials are completed and the products attain the necessary accreditation and clearance from the regulators, the Group will assess the estimated useful economic like and the IP will be amortised using the straight-line method over their estimated useful economic lives.
 The directors are of the view that no impairment is required as the test results to date have been very positive and these products are now being moved on the clinical trial phase.
 Accordingly, the directors continue to believe that the products will eventually attain the necessary accreditation and clearance from the regulators and so no impairment has been considered necessary.